 “Most OTC drugs for coughs and colds are minimally or not at all effective,” says Vaishali Flask, MD, a pediatrician at Cleveland Clinic Children's.

 Decongestants can also make kids hyper, anxious, or cause their heart to race.
-Plus, these meds often have more than one drug, so if a child is taking multiple medicines at once, it can be easy for him to get too much of a specific one.
+Plus, these meds often have more than one drug, so if a child is taking multiple medicines at once, it can be easy for them to get too much of a specific one.
 And that’s dangerous.
 Because of this, kids under the age of 4 should never take decongestants.

 A safer way to ease a stuffy nose: A nasal wash.
 “This is an excellent way to clean out the sinuses and help the congestion caused by colds,” Fisher says.
 Chicken soup is another good option.
 The warm liquid helps clear mucus from the nose and also prevents dehydration.